prasadsheetal/EfficientCIFARNet/README.md

   The training loop uses PyTorch Ignite for supervised training, mixed precision for efficiency, and a OneCycleLR scheduler for learning rate adjustment.

 - **Prediction Pipeline:**
-  The prediction script loads test data, preprocesses it, runs inference with the trained model, and writes the output to a CSV file.
+  The prediction script loads test data, preprocesses it, runs inference with the trained model, and writes the output to a CSV file (`submission.csv`).

+## Contributing

+Contributions to enhance the model, improve data preprocessing, or refine training techniques are welcome.
+Please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or suggestions, please contact:
 - **Sheetal Prasad** (sp7990@nyu.edu)
 - **Naveenraj Kamalakannan** (nk3940@nyu.edu)
 - **Harish Balaji** (hb2917@nyu.edu)